mustafasiraj/Project-email_suggester/README.md

 # 📧 AI Email Auto-Responder

-This Python project automatically fetches the latest **unread email** from your Gmail inbox, analyzes its content, and generates a polite and helpful reply using a **transformer language model** (`flan-t5-small` from Hugging Face).
+This Python script automatically checks your Gmail inbox, finds the first unread, valid, human-like email, and generates a polite, AI-powered reply using Google's flan-t5-small model.

----

 ## ✨ Features

-- Secure Gmail login using **IMAP and app password**
-- Automatically fetches the **latest unread email**
-- Extracts **subject**, **sender**, and **email body**
+-- ✅ Connects securely to Gmail via IMAP

+## 📬 Scans all unread emails

+-- 🧹 Skips marketing, spam, Binance, and empty emails

-- Uses `google/flan-t5-small` transformer model to **generate smart replies**
+## 🧠 Uses a Hugging Face Transformer model for smart replies
-- Prints and saves suggested reply to `suggested_reply.txt`

----

-## 🚀 Setup & Usage
+#### 💬 Prints the sender, subject, **and AI-generated reply**

+#### ❌ Skips raw HTML or broken content emails

+#### 🛑 Stops after replying to the first valid email

+### 🛠️ Requirements
-- 2. Install Required Libraries
+- Install dependencies:

-- pip install torch transformers
+***pip install torch transformers beautifulsoup4***

-- 3. Gmail Setup
-- Go to your Google Account Security
+-- Enable IMAP in your Gmail settings

+- Create an App Password:

+- Visit myaccount.google.com/security

 - Enable 2-Step Verification

-- Create an App Password for "Mail"
+- Under "App passwords", generate one for "Mail"

-- Use that password in the code:
+- Replace the placeholders in the script:

-- email_user = 'your_email@gmail.com'
+email_user = 'your_email@gmail.com' <=== ***Replace this with your own user***
-- app_password = 'your_app_password_here'
+app_password = 'your_app_password_here' <=== ***Replace this with your own password using the above steps***
-- 4. Run the Script

-- python main.py
-# 💡 How It Works
-- Connects to Gmail using IMAP.

-- Searches for the most recent unread email.

-- Extracts the plain-text or HTML content of the email.

-- Feeds it into flan-t5-small with a prompt to generate a smart reply.

-- Displays and stores the response in suggested_reply.txt.
+## 🚀 How to Run
+Just run the script with Python:
+**or visit the google colab link:** ***https://colab.research.google.com/drive/1delPABMMdvpnUd1tDH0bDNFiKPr8X52h*** **python main.py
+You’ll see output like:**

+-1. 🔁 Loading AI model (flan-t5-small)...
+-2. 👤 FROM: John Doe <john@example.com>
+-3. 📨 SUBJECT: Need help with login
+-4. 🤖 AI SUGGESTED REPLY:
+Hi John, I’d be happy to help you regain access to your account.
+Please try resetting your password from the login screen...
-# 📂 File Structure
+### 📂 File Output (Optional)

-ai-email-auto-responder/
-│
-├── main.py               # Main script to run
-├── suggested_reply.txt   # Stores replies for reference
-├── README.md             # You are here!
-# 📌 Notes
-This project only suggests a reply — it does not send emails automatically.

-Works best for simple and short text emails.

-Ensure you have a stable internet connection (the model loads from Hugging Face).
+By default, the script only prints the reply.
+If you want to save replies to a file or log, just modify the final section.

-# 🧠 Model Used
+#### 🧠 Model Info
-google/flan-t5-small

-A small but powerful model trained for instruction following tasks.
+This script uses the FLAN-T5 Small model from Hugging Face, known for general-purpose instruction-following tasks.

+#### 🔒 Security Notice
+Never send with your real Gmail credentials or app password

+## 📌 Future Ideas
+✅ Auto-send replies using SMTP

+✅ Schedule to run every hour

+✅ GUI with Streamlit

+✅ Log to CSV or Google Sheet